AliceNavigator/sdr-eval/README.md

 ## Introduction

-This tool provides a convenient way to assess the quality of audio separation models by calculating the SDR between reference and estimated audio files.
+This tool provides a convenient way to assess the quality of music separation models by calculating the SDR between reference and estimated audio files.

 ## Installation